≡ Menu

 Then I’ve done a lot of cardio.
 I know a lot of people like to shit on cardio, and that’s fine.
 I actually like it.
 I like getting on an elliptical or a stationary bike, and just kick things off slowly, warm up for about 10 minutes and then work myself into a frenzy until there’s a big fucking puddle of sweat on the floor under me and my clothes are all soaked and my eyes are burning and I’ve got that salty sweat taste in my mouth and my heart is pumping.
 I like it because it’s a great opportunity to challenge myself, to push myself further when I feel like giving up.
 And by doing it this way, I can do a really intense workout without any joint pain, which was an issue for me in the past when doing high-impact workouts or workouts with weights.

 Then I started working with some weights, but still very mindful and attentive to what my body was telling me.
-My very first attempt at working out with weights didn’t go well—it was about 3 years ago, with a personal trainer, and it fucked up my shoulder for about 4 months, so I had to take a break because of the shoulder pain.
+My very first attempt at working out with weights didn’t go well—it was back in 2015, with a personal trainer, and it fucked up my shoulder for about 4 months, so I had to take a break because of the shoulder pain.
 What the fuck is a personal trainer good for if they can’t prevent you from injury?
-Anyway, since that time I have a lot of respect for weights and high-impact workouts (anything where there’s a lot of jumping involved, or stuff like running, etc).
-I’d rather consistently work out and be injury-proof, than do a period of all hyped-up intensity, get injured and then be forced to take a break and have to restart months later.

 That being said—I’ve kind of done the work to build up general strength, lose weight, and accustom my body to the stresses, so now I’m looking to take things up a notch.
 What I’ve done so far are push-ups, some lat machine workouts, ab crunches, pectoral machine, pull-ups, spiderman push-ups, that kind of thing.